Battle of Majadahonda: Battle

+First phase

 D'Urban's troopers were surprised by Trelliard's division, which included the 13th, 18th, 19th and 22nd Dragoons, plus the Westphalian Chevau-légers and the Italian Napoleone Dragoons.
 The Portuguese horsemen were routed and three cannons were lost.
 A frustrated D'Urban wrote of his troopers, "At Salamanca they followed me into the enemy's ranks like British dragoons; yesterday they were so far from doing their duty that in the first charge they just went far enough to land me in the enemy's ranks.
 In the second, which (having got them rallied) I rashly attempted, I could not get them within 20 yards of the enemy – they left me alone, and vanished before the French helmets like leaves before the autumn wind."

+Second phase

 Bock's heavy dragoons soon arrived and the Portuguese horsemen rallied behind them.
 With the help of the 1st KGL Light Infantry battalion, the combined British-Portuguese force managed to halt the French advance.
 Trelliard withdrew after hearing of additional allied reinforcements.
 The next morning the allies entered Majadahonda and discovered the lost cannons.